tedydet/HOdlcoin/doc/build-unix.md

 memory available when compiling Bitcoin Core.
 With 512MB of memory or less compilation will take much longer due to swap thrashing.

+On systems with 1 GB or less, gcc can be tuned to conserve memory with additional CXXFLAGS:

+    ./configure CXXFLAGS="--param ggc-min-expand=1 --param ggc-min-heapsize=32768"

 Dependency Build Instructions: Ubuntu & Debian
 ----------------------------------------------
 Build requirements: